aprajita-99/Midnight-Maps/README.md

 - A **Navigation HUD** shows turn-by-turn instructions with distance countdowns
 - The sidebar collapses for an immersive full-screen experience
 - On completion, a **Trip Summary Modal** collects segment-level feedback
+- There is option to see nearby open shops and police stations while navigating , so that users can feel safe.

 ---